-FL levies neither gift nor inheritance taxes; however, wealth or property tax is levied (Vermögenssteuer).
+FL levies neither gift nor inheritance tax.
+However, FL levies a wealth tax or property tax ("Vermögenssteuer").
 For further details, please refer to question 2.2.

 2.2 How and to what extent are persons who become established in your jurisdiction liable to income and capital gains tax?